haimkastner/castnet-blog/contents/en/blog/js-best-practices-config-linter-part-b.md

 This how you can set manually the rule setting with `off` \ `warn` \ `error`, of curse, override the default rule very carefully.

-To more complex changes see the [ESLint documentation](https://eslint.org/docs/user-guide/configuring/configuration-files#using-configuration-files).
+To more info and complex changes see the [ESLint documentation](https://eslint.org/docs/user-guide/configuring/configuration-files#using-configuration-files).

 If you're using the VSCode IDE it's recommended to install the ESLint extension (pay attention to restart the VSCode after Lint configuration change)